 Now that labels are on top of the population density data, city labels are popping out above the more important state labels.
 To turn off the city labels, click on Filter layers and type place.
 This will return all of the city label layers.
 Select multiple layers at once by holding down

 command (Mac) or

 CTRL (Windows) while clicking on these layers.
 Next, click the button at the top of the layers pane to turn off these layers’ visibility.

 To make the boundaries between states more visible, you can move the admin-state-province layer above the statedata layer in the layer list.
 You may also want to move the water layer.

 Publish the style

 Now that you’ve got your map looking good, it’s time to publish!
-Click the purple Publish button at the top of the layer panel and click Publish again on the next prompt.
+Click the Publish style button at the top of the toolbar on the right side of the screen, then click Publish again on the next prompt.

 Hooray!
 Your style is now published!
-If you head back out to your Styles page, you will see your style at the top of the list.
+If you go back to your Styles page, you will see your new style at the top of the list.

-Head to part 2 to learn how to publish your map style and add interaction with Mapbox GL JS.
+Head to part 2 to learn how add interactive elements to your map and publish it to the web with Mapbox GL JS.